In the first morning of this week (week 3), the one month old baby Juli has demonstrated a social smile! A smile! What a milestone!

 Though, it was not the first time she smiled to me.
 But, it was just that she responded to me by smiling.
 When the first time she socially smiled days ago, I was melted away.

-Starting the first weeks after childbirth, I had noticed that Juli formed her handshapes from time to time as follows: "i", "m", "n", "t", "s" and, ahem though infrequently, the middle finger.
-I caught her the third time once again this week -- this one so clear and well-formed.
-I had accidentally captured the second one on video in the previous week.
-(In case you're checking out, no video there).
+Starting in the first weeks after childbirth, I also had noticed that Juli had formed her reflexive handshapes from time to time as follows: "i", "m", "n", "t", "s" and, ahem though unintentionally and infrequently, the middle finger. :o

-But, these apparently reflexive handshapes gradually would fade out.
+But, these reflexive handshapes gradually would fade out within the second month sooner or later as movements would begin to become smoother and a little less jerky as the baby's muscles and nervous system continues to develop.
 Linguistic (phonological) formations of these handshapes would emerge long months later.

 Lately, I had introduced a tense to Juli with the ASL words now and finish/done attached to a simple sentence or phrase more often now.
 "Dad is now working."
 "Dad finishes working."
 "Now diaper change."
 "Diaper change done."
 "Mom is now eating."
 "Mom finishes eating or is done eating."
 And so on.